 Evidence.
-At the time of filing, you must submit all evidence and supporting documentation listed in the Specific Instructions and/or What Evidence Must I Submit With Form I-601A sections of these Instructions.
+When you file your application, you must submit all evidence and supporting documents listed in the Specific Instructions and/or What Evidence Must I Submit With Form I-601A sections of these Instructions.

 Biometric Services Appointment.
-USCIS may require that you appear for an interview or provide fingerprints, photograph, and/or signature at any time to verify your identity, obtain additional information, and conduct background and security checks, including a check of criminal history records maintained by the Federal Bureau of Investigation (FBI), before making a decision on your application, petition, or request.
-After USCIS receives your application and ensures it is complete, we will inform you in writing, if you need to attend a biometric services appointment.
-If an appointment is necessary, the notice will provide you the location of your local or designated USCIS Application Support Center (ASC) and the date and time of your appointment.
+USCIS may require you to appear for an interview or provide biometrics (fingerprints, photograph, and/or signature) at any time to verify your identity, obtain additional information, and conduct background and security checks, including a check of criminal history records maintained by the Federal Bureau of Investigation (FBI), before making a decision on your application or petition.
+If we determine that a biometric services appointment is necessary, we will send you an appointment notice with the date, time, and location of your appointment.
+If you are currently overseas, your notice will instruct you to contact a U.S. Embassy, U.S. Consulate, or USCIS office outside the United States to schedule an appointment.

-If you are required to provide biometrics, at your appointment you must sign an oath reaffirming that:
+At your biometrics appointment, you must sign an oath reaffirming that: